veeto

 Key Takeaways

-• Mandates water suppliers to create emergency plans and notify officials of reduced water capacity within 3 days.
+• Mandates water suppliers to create emergency plans for red flag warnings and extreme weather events.

-• Establishes annual safety inspections of fire suppression infrastructure in high-risk fire zones.
+• Establishes annual safety inspections of critical fire suppression infrastructure in high-risk fire zones.

 Get Involved